Academy for Global Citizenship is a Chicago Public Charter School located on the underserved Southwest side of Chicago.

 Programs & Services

-For policymakers, school food is a major battleground.
+For policymakers and administrators, school lunch is a major battleground.
 As designers, we knew we could bring something different to the conversation.
 We were challenged to redesign a cafeteria that saw tons of kids go without finishing their meals, despite serving the best food in the city.

-With a grant from the Motorola Solutions Foundation and alongside a team of students from the School of the Art Institute of Chicago, we created a community-driven research and design project to reimagine the school food experience.
+With a grant from the Motorola Solutions Foundation, and alongside a team of design students from the School of the Art Institute of Chicago, we created a community-driven research and design project to reimagine the school food experience.